 Health and Fitness

 The Apple Watch was already a great swim-proof fitness tracker, but Apple doubled down on the watch's health potential with the Series 4.
 The new version has an electrical heart-rate sensor, which, combined with an FDA-cleared ECG app, is capable of diagnosing atrial fibrillation.
-That app is available as of December, once you install the watchOS 5.1.2 update.
+That app is available once you install the watchOS 5.1.2 update.

 Series 4The Series 4 also has a next-generation accelerometer and gyroscope, which can detect motion and impact if you turn on the watch's new Fall Detection feature.
 If you remain motionless for a minute after falling, your watch will dial emergency services for you.
 This could be huge, especially for elderly watch wearers.